 Antonella Pisani was a VP of global ecommerce for Fossil and held leadership roles at JCPenney, Guitar Center, and ProFlowers.
 But her primary interests were in travel and photography.
 Because she knew she would prefer mobility in order to pursue these interests, Pisani knew she needed a flexible business model that wouldn’t require space or inventory.

-This was the impetus for creating her website, Official Coupon Code.
-This flexible, web-based business has allowed her to work from Antarctica, the Arctic, Bhutan, Morocco, and other countries.
+This was the impetus for creating her websites, Official Coupon Code and FACT Goods.
+These flexible, web-based businesses have allowed her to work from Antarctica, the Arctic, Bhutan, Morocco, and other countries.

 The lean startup wasn’t a fad after all.
 In fact, the concept grew from one inevitable and enduring truth about starting a business– people don’t want to risk their life savings on a business idea they have yet to prove or make profitable.

 A great example of this fact is Robert Lomax, who founded an educational services firm, RSL Educational, based on needs he saw in his day job as a teacher.
 Not only did his teaching experience help him see gaps in the educational books market, it also gave him the ability to keep his job and develop new products.
 Because he had a steady income as he founded his firm, Lomax was able to avoid taking on debt and minimize risk while he grew his business.

 And he wouldn’t have done it any other way.
 According to Lomax, his approach is ideal because it allows you to “take your time and explore your ideas properly.”

 Facebook CEO Mark Zuckerberg once said, “Move fast and break things.
 Unless you are breaking stuff, you are not moving fast enough.”